 Importance: Neuropharmacology deals with the area of Neuroscience, which relates drugs with the nervous system and studies the interaction between them.
 It includes the mechanisms involved, various types of drugs, effect of the drugs on behaviour, variations at the molecular level.
 Neurochemicals and molecules such as neurotransmitters, neuropeptides, psychopharmaceuticals influence the functioning of neurons, which is studied under Neurochemistry.
 Neuropharmacology and Neurochemistry, together opens door towards the understanding of the interactions in the nervous system at molecular level, which in turn assists in developing innovative diagnostic techniques, therapies for the neurological & psychiatric disorders.

-Welcome to the Official Attendee Housing Site for the "Global Neuropharmacology and Neurochemistry Congress", which will be held in Las Vegas, USA.
+Welcome to the Official Attendee Housing Site for the "Global Neuropharmacology and Neurochemistry Congress", which will be held in Las Angeles, USA.

 The global sales of drugs to treat progressive dementia with other neurological abnormalities expected to reach $537.2 million in 2012 and $913.7 million by 2017, at a CAGR of 11.2% over the five-year forecast period.